Fiedzia/dbfish/README.md

  * color support
  * truncate long texts
  * show database schema ( ```dbfish schema mydata``` )
+ * can be compiled to a single binary with no dependencies (statically linked with musl)

 TODO: (must-have before calling it usable)